-Addictions have been known to ruin lives and they come in all forms.
-You mostly hear about alcohol or drug addiction, but lottery (or gambling) addiction is a very real.
-People who suffer from gambling addictions usually start because they won a decent amount and they just want to keep on going.
+Addictions have been known to ruin lives, and they come in all forms.
+You mostly hear about alcohol or drug addiction, but lottery (or gambling) addiction is very real.
+People who suffer from gambling addictions usually start because they won a decent amount and they want to keep on going.
 It’s completely understandable.
 Who wouldn’t want to get rich with little to no effort?

 2. Robbing from Peter to Play the Lotto

 You’ve heard that saying, “Robbing from Peter to Pay Paul,” right?
 You take a little bit of money from one bill to pay another.
 If you’ve fallen on hard times, you may be well versed in this methodology.
 You’ve got a problem if you’re taking money that is meant to pay your bills to play the lotto.
 Your intentions may be good (“If I take a few dollars from this credit card bill and buy a couple of scratch-offs, I’ll be able to pay the whole bill off once I win!”), but you’re ultimately short-changing yourself and making yourself go further in debt.

 You’ve just spent (and lost) $50 on scratch offs.
 If you have a lottery addiction, you may have it in your head that you can win your money back—and then some!—if you purchase a few more tickets.
 This kind of thinking is dangerous and stupid, plain as that.
 Most gamblers, be it a lottery or betting on other games, can’t understand that you are just throwing your money away.
 Yes, there are odds to win, but lottery addicts can’t comprehend that the chances of winning are just not in their favor.
 Many of these people believe that the next one is their big win.
 99% of the time, that just isn’t the case… Unfortunately.